Chinese hackers target Southeast Asia, India, researchers say

 He said the group appeared to include at least two software developers.
 The report did not offer other indications of the possible size of the group or where it's based.

-The group remained undetected for so long it was able to re-use methods and malware dating back to 2005, and developed its own system to manage and prioritise attacks, even organising shifts to cope with the workload and different languages of its targets, Boland told Reuters.
+The group remained undetected for so long it was able to re-use methods and malware dating back to 2005, and developed its own system to manage and prioritize attacks, even organizing shifts to cope with the workload and different languages of its targets, Boland told Reuters.

 Mostly they sought to gain access by sending so-called phishing emails to targets purported to come from colleagues or trusted sources, and containing documents relevant to their interests.